hakikz/variation-price-display/readme.txt

 == Description ==

-**Variation Product Price Display for WooCommerce** plugin lets you change the price displayed on both the shop page and the single product page.
+**Variation Price Range Display for WooCommerce** plugin lets you change the price displayed on both the shop page and the single product page.

 By default, variable products on WooCommerce display a range of prices from lowest to highest.